albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. sq:function:: string.indexof(substr,[startidx])

-Searches a sub string (substr) starting from the index startidx and returns the index of its first occurrence.
+Searches for a sub string (substr) starting from the index startidx and returns the position of its first occurrence.
 If startidx is omitted the search operation starts from the beginning of the string.
 The function returns null if substr is not found.

+.. sq:function:: string.contains(substr,[startidx])

+Checks if the string contains a sub string (substr) anywhere starting from the index startidx.
+Returns boolean value.

 .. sq:function:: string.tolower()